joshix/jxnu/content/projects.md

 ## Containers!

 * [*Caddybox*][caddybox]: The [Caddy web server][caddy] in a container ([ACI][caddybox-aci] or Docker)
-* [*Jxnu*][jxnu]: Source and tooling to build this site.
+* [*Jxnu*][jxnu]: Source and scripts to build this site.
 This site is deployed as an application container based on Caddybox, plus a tree of HTML files generated from Markdown by Hugo.

 ## Plan 9 stuff